-Therefore, "this section requires the states to use at least 6 percent but no more that 35 percent of the capitalization grant amount for additional subsidy for State - defined disadvantage communities."
+Therefore this section required the states to use "at least 6 percent but no more that 35 percent of the capitalization grant amount for additional subsidy for State - defined disadvantage communities."
 Previously in the SDWA, "the floor was zero percent, and the ceiling was 30 percent in the SDWA.
-This requirement pertains to capitalization grants awarded by the EPA to states after October 23, 2018.
-For most states, this is the Federal Fiscal Year 2019 grant."
+This requirement [in the AWIA] pertain[ed] to capitalization grants awarded by the EPA to states after October 23, 2018.
+For most states, this is [was] the Federal Fiscal Year 2019 grant."